zolotarovgl/GeneExt/Manual.md

 ## How to get a .bam file?

-If you already have used `cellranger`, then you can simply use its `.bam` file (`[cellranger_output_directory]/outs/possorted_genome.bam`).
+If you already have used `cellranger`, then you can simply use its `.bam` file (`possorted_genome.bam`).
 Alternatively, you may generate an alignment yourself with any splice-aware aligner.

 > [!Warning]
 > For now, `GeneExt` only accepths a single alignment file, so if you have multiple sequencing datasets, you should concatenate your scRNA-seq fastq file for the following step: